 Indexability will indicate whether or not the URLs are indexable.

 On the other hand, the Indexability Status will give you more information if a URL is non-indexable.

 Adding internal links helps your on-site SEO.

-A link from one article to a related one tells Google’s crawlers that the second one is relevant and should be indexed, and a link to your home page makes it easy for Google to navigate back and discover new pages in your site.
+A link from one article to a related one tells Google’s crawlers that the second one is relevant and should be indexed, and a link to your home page makes it easy for Google to navigate and discover new pages on your site.

 However, internal links can get broken for several reasons: The pages they link to could have been moved or deleted, or the URL could have changed.